universedocs/Universe-Docs/README.md

 * One or more documents contain the complex data in structured format
 * One or more document items contain the data respository that is reusable and no duplicates
 * One or more applicaions uses documents and logic without UI to handle things
+* Let the Robot do machine tasks.
+Humans just enjoy (art, sex, if want can work, etc.,) and relax

 ![Paradism](https://github.com/universedocs/Universe-Docs/blob/master/IMG_0097.jpg)